Lord Byron: Romantic Poet, Celebrity, Womaniser, Fallen Superstar. What Was the Scandal That Caused His Downfall?

 Byron's friend Hobhouse wrote in his diary that Lady Caroline Lamb had been spreading dreadful stories about Byron around London.
 The nature of one of her accusations was so terrible that he evidently could not bring himself to write the word, leaving a blank space as a substitution.

 When Lady Byron first separated from His Lordship, Caroline had offered her support to Byron.
-She said that if Annabella attempted to use anything she read in a letter to support an appeal for separation then she would say that she had written it and that it was a lie.
+She said that if Annabella attempted to use anything she read in a letter to support an appeal for separation then she would publicly say that she had written it and retract the content.
 But now she sent a series of letters to Annabella - more than thirty pages - suggesting that she had damning evidence against Byron.
 A meeting was arranged between the two women and it appears that Annabella's suspicions of incest were confirmed by what Caroline said to her.

 A mistress never is nor can be a friend.
 While you agree, you are lovers; and when it is over, anything but friends.